Diagnosis of Sleep Disorders

 You can receive the same personalized care you receive in the office, but without having to worry about coming to our clinics.
 You can conduct the video visit home, work or any other location where you feel comfortable talking with your doctor.
-We now offer extended morning, evening and weekend hours for your convenience.
+We now offer extended morning and evening hours for your convenience.

 Doing a sleep study

 Some conditions -- such as sleep apnea, REM sleep behavior disorder and narcolepsy -- may require a sleep study in order to make a definitive diagnosis.
 The results of a sleep study can also help determine the most effective treatment.
 At Henry Ford, we offer patients two options for sleep testing:

 - Sleep lab study: These overnight tests take place at one of our sleep labs.
 A sleep technician will connect you to multiple wires that will monitor your breathing, heart rate, oxygen saturation and other functions while you sleep.

 - Home sleep test: For some patients, a home sleep test is an option, allowing you to perform the test from the comfort of your own bed.